ulixee/platform/datastore/docs/overview/deployment.md

 - `-i, --identity-path <path>`.
 A path to a Ulixee Identity.
 Necessary for signing if a CloudNode is running in `production` serverEnvironment - `NODE_ENV=production`. (env: ULX_IDENTITY_PATH)
 - `-p, --identity-passphrase <path>`.
 A decryption passphrase to the Ulixee identity (only necessary if specified during key creation). (env: ULX_IDENTITY_PASSPHRASE)

-### Building a .dbx
+### Building a .dbx.gz

-To build a Datastore and keep it on the filesystem, you can use the embedded CLI tool to point at your script entrypoint.
+To build a compressed Datastore and keep it on the filesystem, you can use the embedded CLI tool to point at your script entrypoint.

-NOTE: this option is most useful when you plan to deploy your `.dbx` files to many environments and want to preserve the same package.
+NOTE: this option is most useful when you plan to deploy your `.dbx.gz` files to many environments and want to preserve the same package.

 ```bash
  npx @ulixee/datastore build [path to datastore entrypoint]